awsdocs/amazon-rds-user-guide/doc_source/USER_Monitoring.OS.md

 1. Open the CloudWatch console at [https://console\.aws\.amazon\.com/cloudwatch/](https://console.aws.amazon.com/cloudwatch/)\.

 1. If necessary, choose the region that your DB instance is in\.
-For more information, go to [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/index.html?rande.html) in the *Amazon Web Services General Reference*\.
+For more information, see [Regions and Endpoints](https://docs.aws.amazon.com/general/latest/gr/index.html?rande.html) in the *Amazon Web Services General Reference*\.

 1. Choose **Logs** in the navigation pane\.

 1. Choose **RDSOSMetrics** from the list of log groups\.

+   In a Multi\-AZ deployment, log files with `-secondary` appended to the name are for the Multi\-AZ standby replica\.
+![\[Multi-AZ standby replica log file\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/enhanced-monitoring-cloudwatch-secondary.png)

 1. Choose the log stream that you want to view from the list of log streams\.